 - Lunch (covered by volunteers while in the field)

-- Daily accommodation to field/project transport (most projects are in reasonable walkable distance or budget for USD$2-3 daily)
+- Daily field/project transport (most projects are in reasonable walkable distance or budget for USD$2-3 daily)

 VOLUNTEER NOW – FILL VOLUNTEER APPLICATION FORM BELOW